nacho692/pa-dlna-chromecast/docs/source/usage.rst

 """""""""""""""

-``pa-dlna`` registers a new sink with pulseaudio for each DLNA device discovered on the networks.
+``pa-dlna`` registers a new sink with pulseaudio for each DLNA device discovered on the network.
 When there is an association between a pulseaudio source and such a sink (see below) it sends an URL to the device for the device to fetch the corresponding audio stream by issuing an HTTP GET for this URL.